openminted/alvis-docker/openminted-components/uc-tdm-as-e/README.md

 ## test-data
 The test-data folder contains data to run the workflow.
 More specifically:
-* corpus/ contains a text sample that can be used as input.
+* corpus/ contains the input data (i.g., pubmed corpus)
-* output/ is where the output of the workflow will be created.
+* output/ is where the output of the will be strored.

 ## Run in command-line